GGChe/Digital-Signal-Processing-Laboratory/README.md

 # Digital Signal Processing
-This is the work repository for the projects of Digital Signal Processing carried out at the University of Glasgow, Scotland, 2019.
+This is the laboratory repository for the projects of Digital Signal Processing carried out at the University of Glasgow, Scotland, 2019.

 Check the Youtube video here!
 https://www.youtube.com/watch?v=2GbPQE1FDxk&feature=youtu.be